Cape Coral Nile Monitor Control

 If you are trying to locate a Nile monitor around your home it might be helpful to know they usually build their burrows close to a canal, and spend a lot of time swimming in the water or basking in the sun.

-Nile monitors, as seen below, are sometimes mistaken for other lizards and visa versa.
+Nile monitors, as seen below, are sometimes mistaken for other lizards and vice versa.
 But if you know what to look for, Nile monitors are actually pretty distinguishable due to their characteristic markings.

 Iguanas tend to be green, brown or blackish with blackish bands around their bodies and/or tails.
 Whereas monitors are black with yellow spots.
 It could be said that a Nile monitor's markings are of a banded nature but iguanas don't quite have the spotted pattern that Nile monitors do.
 Another way to tell them apart - iguanas, like the one in the first photo shown immediately below, have a spiny appearance on their back, whereas Nile monitors do not.
 The Tegu lizard, like the one seen in the second photo below, might be a bit easier to mistake for a young Nile monitor than an iguana would be, as the markings on a Tegu are more similar.
 Tegus are shorter, usually 2' to 3' in length.
 On occasion, a Nile monitor, especially a larger one, may be mistaken for an alligator.